 Over the last several years, stories of young women, many of them athletes (here, here), suffering from dangerous and sometimes deadly blood clots have filled the press and academic literature (here, here, here).
 Often mentioned in passing is the fact that these women were taking hormonal contraceptives at the time of the event.
-As a mom of a female athlete, a lifelong jock myself, and a researcher, I cannot help but wondering if we aren’t missing critical connections between some very common real life variables that predispose young women to serious health risks.
+As a mom of a female athlete, a lifelong jock myself, and a researcher, I cannot help but wonder if we aren’t missing critical connections between some very common real life variables that predispose young women to serious health risks.
 Are athletic women more at risk for hormonal birth control-induced blood clots than other women?
 I think they might be.

 We all know, or at least should know, that hormonal contraceptives increase the risk of blood clots for any woman who uses them.
-We often don’t pay attention to those warnings, especially when we are young, consider ourselves healthy and when we are athletes.
+We often don’t pay attention to those warnings, especially when we are young, consider ourselves healthy, and when we are athletes.
 We ignore the warnings because taking birth control is, in many cases, a practical decision.
 Hormonal contraceptives, whether in the pill, patch, implant, vaginal ring, shot, or IUD, regulate if and when we bleed.
-That is, we bleed on a schedule, controlled entirely by the synthetic hormones.
+That is, we bleed on a schedule, controlled entirely by synthetic hormones.

 Scheduling is wonderful for female athletes.
-With no control over the scheduling of competitions, the ability to schedule one’s period, is a great advantage.
+With no control over the scheduling of competitions, the ability to schedule one’s period is a great advantage.
 Let’s face it, competing while bleeding and cramping is never fun and near impossible for women with painful periods.
 Who wants to spend years training for that one event, only to have her period start?
 No one.

 Optimal athletic performance requires that we control extraneous variables to the extent possible.
 Controlling one’s period takes care of a major variable in the life of the female athlete.
 And since it prevents pregnancy, hormonal birth control is a win-win.